 052:58:43 McCandless: That's affirmative.
 We've got it.

 052:58:48 Collins: Okay.
-I am going to go ahead and thrust then.
-Triangle difference is 0.01, but it's sort of difficult at three-tenths rate.
+I am going to go ahead and torque and star angle difference is 0.01, but it's sort of difficult at three-tenths rate.
 I'm required to use medium speed unresolved, and it's difficult to hold the star centered long enough to get a decent mark on it.
 [Pause.]

 052:59:15 McCandless: Roger.
 We copy.
 It looks okay to us.
 [Pause.]